 For me, it started at a young age with an interest in gloves.
 I eventually discovered latex clothing on YouTube, and my interest continued to grow from there.

-Having a latex/rubber fetish is only bad if you believe it is for yourself or it causes you stress or harm.
+Having a latex/rubber fetish is only bad if you believe it is for yourself, or if it causes you stress or harm.
 The Diagnostic and Statistical Manual of Mental Disorders-5 includes fetishism but makes a distinction between a fetish and a fetish disorder.

 The DSM-5 uses the following criteria to determine if a fetish has become a fetish disorder.
 I’ve paraphrased these: